NayHtetKyaw/YahzeeGame/README.md

 # YahzeeGame-GUI-java

-To Play the game, run on the Yahtzee.java class
+To Play the game, run on the Yahtzee.java class // or // run the jar file.
 #reference from someone I inspired.